jgosmann/psyrun/doc/source/guide.rst

 User Guide
 ==========

+.. _guide-pspace:

 Constructing parameter spaces
 -----------------------------

-Parameter spaces are constructed with the :class:`.Param` class.
+Parameter spaces are constructed with the `Param` class.
 You pass in sequences of parameter values as keyword arguments.
-As long as you pass in at least one sequence other parameter values are allowed to be scalars and will be replicated to match the sequence length.
+As long as you pass in at least one sequence, other parameter values are allowed to be scalars and will be replicated to match the sequence length.

 >>> from psyrun import Param
 >>> pspace = Param(a=[1, 2, 3], b=[4, 5, 6], c=7)

-The :class:`.Param` object only stores the information to construct all parameter assignments.
-Call the :func:`.Param.build` method to construct a dictionary with these parameter assignments.
+The `Param` object only stores the information to construct all parameter assignments.
+Call the :meth:`~.ParameterSpace.build` method to construct a dictionary with these parameter assignments.
 The dictionary will have the parameter names as keys and lists of the assigned values in corresponding order as values.